layer-3/clearsync/docs/YIP/YIP-0009-escrow-payment-method.md

 Note:

-1. The PSM state checkpoint (link to Settlement YIP), which guarantees 2-step commit, is performed after `Execute` and before `Finalize`.
+1. The PSM state checkpoint ([YIP 0008 - Settlement](./YIP-0008-settlement.md)), which guarantees 2-step commit, is performed after `Execute` and before `Finalize`.
 If it fails, the `Revert` is called.
 2. In `Finalize` both parties must agree the swapped state was signed and PSMS checkpoint was performed.
 The channel is not concluded in this step to unblock the underlying clearing channel and allow performing margin calls or settlements.
 3. The logic of withdrawing the assets without counter-party confirmation if any error after the swap happened is extracted to a `ForceWithdraw` (and not put to `Finalize`) to emphasize the unhappy path the settlement is now undertaking.
    The counter-party of the `ForceWithdraw` invoker will be seen as malicious and will be punished by the protocol.